openmod/openmod-docs/content/development-guide/services.md

 OpenMod, like other modern .NET projects, uses the dependency injection pattern.
 This guide aims to simplify it and explain what it means for plugin developers using OpenMod.

-Plugins, commands, event listeners and services can automatically get references to any other services provided by OpenMod or plugins just by adding their interfaces to the constructor.
+Plugins, commands, event listeners, and services can automatically get references to any other services provided by OpenMod or plugins just by adding their interfaces to the constructor.

 ## Registering your own services
 There are two ways to register a service: